cs107e/cs107e.github.io/guides/gcc.md

+---
+layout: page
-## Guide to Bare Metal Programming with GCC
+title: Guide to Bare Metal Programming with GCC
+---

 *Written by Pat Hanrahan*